Douggernaut/RetroPieAssistant/Amiga/README.md

 * `git clone https://github.com/Douggernaut/RetroPieAssistant.git`
 * edit RetroPieAssistant/Amiga/multidisk.cfg to add your custom regex for disk format strings as wanted/needed (feel free to ask for help on this)
 * edit RetroPieAssistant/Amiga/template.uae as needed (and please tell me how also!)
+* `./RetroPieAssistant/Amiga/generate_uae.sh -h` to make sense of it
 * `./RetroPieAssistant/Amiga/run_all.sh`

 Thanks for having a look!